Anesthesia & Sedation Dentistry Houston

 Contact Our Houston Oral Surgeons Today

-Our Houston oral surgeons and staff are trained in the management of anesthetic emergencies.
+Your Houston oral surgeons and staff are trained in the management of anesthetic emergencies.
 Dr. Weil and Dr. Koo are current in ACLS (Advanced Cardiac Life Support) training provided by the American Heart Association.
-Equipment and medications are available in our outpatient surgical facility to deal with these rare anesthetic-related problems.
+Equipment and medications are available in the outpatient surgical facility to deal with these rare anesthetic-related problems.

 Sedation Dentistry FAQs